 You’ll also notice that in Comparison Mode, the widget does not include a “view all” link.
 Instead, all publishers or advertisers are broken out into pages.
 You can use the page buttons at the bottom of the widget to change pages or update the amount of items per page.

-Visible only in the Advertiser Overview report when analyzing mobile data for a single domain, the Top Apps widget ranks the best performing publisher apps by ad impressions.
-Please note that if the selected advertiser does not promote itself on apps, this widget will not appear.
+The Top Apps widget appears when you analyze mobile data for a single advertiser domain or group.
+It ranks the best performing publisher apps by ad impressions.
+Please note that if the selected advertiser does not promote itself on apps, this widget may not appear.

 On the left side of the app, a chart breaks down the top 5 publisher apps by: